NYPL/digpres/docs/management/user_accounts_audit.md

 3. Go through the list of users one by one
 4. Confirm if the account holder is still active
    1. If it is an NYPL employee account, use Workday to check if they still work at the Library
-   2. If it is a contractor, check with user accounts manager in the Information Technology Group (ITG) if the person still works for the Library
+   2. If it is a contractor, check with user accounts manager in the Information Technology Group (ITG) whether the person still works for the Library
-   3. If it is a service account, check documented usage for the account, and see if the entity who is responsible for its use still needs it
+   3. If it is a service account, check documented usage for the account, and see if the entity still needs it
 5. If the account is no longer active, delete the account
     ```sh
     sudo userdel username
     ```
-6. TBD create a record for all VM user accounts for this VM
-7. After checking all user accounts, we need to check group access.
+6. After checking all user accounts, we need to check group access.
 First, find all groups in the VM
     ```sh
     sudo cat /etc/group
     ```
-8. For groups that are created to grant users different access, e.g. ingest, review who are in those groups.
-As an example, check the ingest group with this code:
+7. For groups that are created to grant users different access, review who are in those groups.
+   As an example, check the "ingest" group with this code:
     ```sh
     getent group ingest
     ```
-9. Review individual users listed in the group, and confirm they are still in the library and need this group access.
+8. Review individual users listed in the group, and confirm they are still in the library and need this group access.
-10. If they no longer need to be in this group, remove their group membership.
+9. If they no longer need to be in this group, remove their group membership.
 As an example, below code removes user, bjohnson, from ingest group, and does NOT remove the user account.
     ```sh
     sudo gpasswd -d bjohnson ingest
     ```
-11. TBD create a record for all VM group accounts for this VM
+10. Create a record for all VM individual and group accounts for this VM and store the file in digital storage